 Pelvic Floor Dysfunction: The Missing Link in Persistent LBP?

 Filmed at the San Diego Pain Summit in 2017, let Carolyn Vandyken and Pelvic Health Solutions (PHS) take you on a learning journey that links low back pain to pelvic floor dysfunction.
-This one-hour introductory lecture addresses persistent pain the low back and pelvic floor by using a biopsychosocial lens to tackle fear, stress, anxiety, and catastrophization.
+This online physiotherapy course addresses persistent pain the low back and pelvic floor by using a biopsychosocial lens to tackle fear, stress, anxiety, and catastrophization.

 The pelvic floor is hard-wired into our nervous system as these muscles protect our most vulnerable functions - bowel, bladder, sexuality, and mobility.
 Pelvic floor problems can also contribute to an underlying biological driver of low back pain that needs to be considered.